Plant-Food-Research-Open/HEImiRA-pipeline/README.md

 HEImiRA pipeline outputs are in CSV format compatible with [Python Pandas](https://pandas.pydata.org/) for easy direct use or downstream analysis.

-The 3 output tables contain the HEImiRA tags and taxonomic metadata for each reference sequence.
+The three output tables contain the HEImiRA tags and taxonomic metadata for each reference sequence.
 The alignment counts are represented differently in each table, as follows.